Expérience Candy Spinz Casino : Soirées Live Casino et Action aux Slots

 Show up at the right place and time

-On the day, show up at the right place and arrive 10 minutes before the course starts.
+On the day of the course, arrive at the designated location 10 minutes before the course start time.
 The instructor may need to check your ID or ask you to fill in a form before the class begins.

 Late arrivals disrupt the class and annoy instructors and other students.
 If you’re late, the instructor may turn you away as you may have missed too much material to catch up.
 In this case, it’s unlikely the company will offer a refund for your missed class.
 Agencies have different rules about attendance.
 Canadian Red Cross requires 100% participation for certification.